nfdi4plants/ARC-specification/ARC specification.md

 ## Run Description

-**Runs** in an ARC represent all artefacts that result from some computation on the data within the ARC, i.e. [assays](#assay-data-and-metadata) and [external data](#external-data).
+**Runs** in an ARC represent all artifacts that result from some computation on the data within the ARC, i.e. [assays](#assay-data-and-metadata) and [external data](#external-data).
 These results (e.g. plots, tables, data files, etc. ) MUST reside inside one or more subdirectory of the top-level `runs` directory.

 Each such subdirectory MUST contain a workflow description `run.cwl`, given in [Common Workflow Language](https://www.commonwl.org/) (CWL), [v1.2](https://www.commonwl.org/v1.2/) or higher, that describes how the files contained with the run are derived from assay or external data, or other runs. `run.cwl` MUST be placed in the subdirectory under the top-level `runs` directory.
 A parameter file `run.yml` MAY be given to specify run-specific input parameters.